 Before the invention of the intermodal shipping container, goods were shipped in boxes of various sizes that had to be loaded and unloaded on and from ships manually by workers.
 Transporting goods this way was inefficient, expensive, and time-consuming.
 Moreover, it made loading cargo on different modes of transport overly difficult.
 When the first standardized intermodal shipping container was introduced in the 1950s, it caused a revolution in world trade.
-Shipping containers reduced both time and costs of shipping and enabled containerized goods to be easily moved between different means of transport.
-Efforts to improve the shipping container continued and in the 1970s, a refrigerated container (reefer) was invented.
-This means that even perishable goods such as food can be transported by sea, making container shipping even more popular.
+Shipping containers reduced both time and cost of shipping and enabled containerized goods to be easily moved between different means of transport.
+Efforts to improve the shipping container continued, and, in the 1970s, a refrigerated container (reefer) was invented.
+Since the invention of reefers, transportation of perishable goods such as food has become possible, making container shipping even more popular.

 * The abbreviation TEU stands for the twenty-foot equivalent unit, a standard unit of measure in the shipping industry.